Male boss is in progress a meeting while using a digital tablet

 • Be extra vigilant if you are in a role involving finance, accounts or payments.
 Fraudsters tend to seek and target individuals finance-related responsibilities.

-Cheques is one of the oldest non-cash financial instruments that businesses use for payments.
+Cheques are one of the oldest non-cash financial instruments that businesses use for payments.
 Though most businesses have moved to other forms of faster payment methods, cheques are still commonly used.

 Cheque fraud is typically committed through the following ways: